evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Utilities.md

 ## Testing

 Evennia comes with extensive functionality to help you test your code.
 A _unit test_ allows you to set up automated testing of code.
-Once you've written your test, you can than run it over and over again to ensure later changes to your code didn't break things by introducing errors.
+Once you've written your test, you can then run it over and over again to ensure later changes to your code didn't break things by introducing errors.

 > create a new module `mygame/evadventure/tests/test_utils.py`